krahets/hello-algo/en/docs/chapter_data_structure/classification_of_data_structure.md

 ## Logical Structure: Linear and Non-Linear

 **Logical structure reveals the logical relationships between data elements**.
-In arrays and linked lists, data is arranged in a certain order, embodying the linear relationship between data; while in trees, data is arranged hierarchically from top to bottom, showing the derived relationship between "ancestors" and "descendants"; graphs are composed of nodes and edges, reflecting complex network relationships.
+In arrays and linked lists, data is arranged in a certain order, embodying linear relationships between elements; while in trees, data is arranged hierarchically from top to bottom, showing parent-descendant relationships; graphs are composed of nodes and edges, reflecting complex network relationships.

 As shown in the figure below, logical structures can be divided into two major categories: "linear" and "non-linear".
 Linear structures are more intuitive, indicating that data is linearly arranged in logical relationships; non-linear structures are the opposite, arranged non-linearly.